Moyi-Li/Moyi_Li_academic.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Moyi Li is a senior undergraduate student in Aapplied Mathematics department at University of Washington.
-She is smart.
+She is a motivated,

 {style="text-align: justify;"}